Serdnad/aws_s3_upload/README.md

 ## Motivation / Disclaimer

 There already exists a number of Flutter plugins for interacting with S3, some of which are more actively maintained.
 This small library was built because the few I tried either failed to work out of the box, or required the use of a Pool ID and AWS Cognito, which my project doesn't use.
 YMMV.

+Ability to choose acl policy (public-read,private,etc.) added.

 ## Getting Started